iapyeh/GGeditor/docs/how2Readthedocs.rst

 #.
 You got to have a file named “theme_overrides.css” in the “docs/static” folder.

 That’s all.
 With the above 4 steps, you can go the RTD and create a project for your repository.

+Below, I will show you how to do these steps with the GGeditor.

 .. _h467c3456c435f3c292f45222c3d4910: